 We’re incredibly grateful to New Media Ventures for investing in our mission to empower vulnerable communities that are organizing against Caste apartheid, racism and Islamophobia.

-Over the last two of years, Equality Labs has been building digital self-defense practices with organizers, activists, journalists, and researchers from minority groups across the country.
+Over the last two years, Equality Labs has been building digital self-defense practices with organizers, activists, journalists, and researchers from minority groups across the country.
 We have also continued learning about the specific risk profiles digital security needs of these communities within the movement.
-The New Media Ventures investment will be used to design and develop a product based on these findings and the specific use cases that we’ve encountered in our work.
+The New Media Ventures investment will be used by Equality Labs to design and develop a product based on these findings and the specific use cases that we’ve encountered in our work.
 We’re excited to kick-start this new project and begin building!
 Stay tuned for updates.

 #NoBanNoWall: Equality Labs Stands by Our Muslim Brothers and Sisters

 Today, the United States Supreme Court upheld the Trump administration’s third “Muslim ban” that restricts travel, blocks immigrants and temporary visitors from seven countries—Syria, Iran, Libya, Yemen, Venezuela, North Korea and Somalia.
 Five of these are Muslim majority countries.

 Equality Labs condemns this decision, especially as one that robs our Muslim brothers and sisters and their families of the right to be safe but also as one that will go down in history as an act of infamy and white supremacy.